cqudefus/bible-cqudefus/docs/engineering/Agile/Kanban - App or System.md

 Set some git request rules (you can set requirements before the user sends PR)

-- PR Title
+**PR Title**

-  - Jira number/issue number with Description
+Jira number/issue number with Description

 # Jira Explained

-- Epic – Large portion of work
+**Epic:** Large portion of work

 - Example: **Building a website**
-- Story / Task [[Ma1]](#\_msocom_1) – Smaller portion of work
+- Story / Task [[Ma1]](#\_msocom_1) – Smaller portion of work(**Login Page, Navigation Menu**)
-  - Example: **Login Page, Navigation Menu**
-- Sub-Task – All the tasks related to completing the Story/Task
-  - Example: UI Design, API creation, Front End
+- Sub-Task – All the tasks related to completing the Story/Task(**UI Design, API creation, Front End**)
-- Bug
-  - Example:
+- Bug: Something that is not working as expected

 ## Building an MVP

-- Building an MVP requires a different mindset, not what we are used to as professionals.
-An MVP is evaluating the hypnosis of the concept
+Building an MVP requires a different mindset, not what we are used to as professionals.
+An MVP is evaluating the hypnosis of the concept.
 Building this MVP can be a few technologies.
 It is just us evaluating the hypnosis of the concept.

 # Agile

 **Agile means continuous incremental improvement through small and frequent releases.**

-- Each team must set its value and principal in how they want to work
+Each team must set its value and principal in how they want to work

 - These will help with decision-making.
 - Each scrum team member must consider these values and principles when making decisions.

-- For speed and collaboration
+For speed and collaboration

 # Project Management